Salah2309/LibRizz/README.md

-# Roomie is a method to get rooms in the UCF Library Third floor for our group!
+# LibRizz is a method to get rooms in the UCF Library Third floor for our group!